cmichi/uulm-slide-templates/README.md

 # HTML5 University of Ulm Slide Templates

-**Project status:** WIP -- I am still transferring the slides from my talks into this template.
-Will be done shortly.

 This is an adaption of the [io-2012-slides](https://code.google.com/p/io-2012-slides/), originally developed by Google (based on the trunk code from February 16, 2014).